 Utilizing applications such as Final Cut Pro or Adobe Photoshop requires its own working space usually referred to as cache memory or virtual memory.
 This is the space where temp project files are put into storage and accessed.

 Scratch disk refers to space within the hard drive used by Photoshop (or other programs) as cache memory.
 It is usually used when the random access memory (RAM) isn’t enough to execute tasks.

 Let’s take Photoshop as an example.
 The said program gives you the ability to assign multiple scratch disks.
 Thus, it can take advantage of more space as a cache memory to execute tasks.
 When you work with large-sized images and multiple layers, Adobe Photoshop eats up space within your macOS in the background by creating a huge pile of temp project files.

 When you start to set up Adobe Photoshop, you can assign various scratch disks to a specific drive you wish.
 It is suggested that you don’t choose the system drive.
 That is if you have other alternative dries to choose from.

+Could not initialize photoshop because the scratch disks are full?
+Could not update smart object files because the scratch disks are full?
 The major cause of the error “scratch disks are full” is a load of temporary files within your Mac computer.
 They can pile up easily and take up mountains of space within your drive in the background – you won’t notice a trace of it happening!